Melodi17/fishsay/README.md

 ```
 By trailing (not resetting the color) a color or style, it will be applied to the fish and then cleaned up after to prevent spilling over the rest of your terminal.
 For all supported colors and styles, see the [color formatting](https://github.com/Melodi17/fishsay/blob/master/FISHSAY_FORMATTING.md) page.
+Color formatting can be disabled using the `--no-color` flag.

 ## Contributing